A few individual pages:

-If you would prefer not to appear at all in the genealogy, we can erase your page.
-Alternatively, we can also — if you wish — remove selective data from your profile.
+If you would prefer not to appear at all in the genealogy, we can erase your name.
+Today, 22 persons (among 1350 living or thought to be alive) are in this case.

 The main source of the data is Jean-Paul Dardel's book (second edition, 2004).
 The sources used in the book are not known to us: they result of the many trips that Jean-Paul made to Neuchâtel during 30 years to exhaust the official archives of the town and several villages.
 As he was a meticulous man, his sources must be very reliable.